 If your facility is new to the Employee Scholarship Program, has questions or would like training on policies or procedures, please contact our staff to schedule an online webinar or teleconference training session.

-Statistical and cost report data for reporting years ending earlier than 9/30/05 may be requested.
 Please use the staff contact link to submit your request and receive an estimate of any associated cost.

 This guide helps nursing homes stay in compliance with state and federal regulations regarding leave days and issues normally associated with leave days.

 Adjustments to limitations and dollar thresholds used in property rate calculations that passed during the 2016 Legislative session can be found in Bulletin 17-62-01.